epfl-ada/ada-2024-project-5pack/data_story/index.md

   <iframe src="assets/plots/semantic_path_example.html" width="100%" height="550px" frameborder="0"></iframe>
 </div>

 Then, we can compute the final SIS score using Spearman's rank correlation.
 For instance, the SIS score for the above path is of **0.738** which indicates that the semantic similarity is generally increasing along the path.
+Computing the score on all paths, we find an average SIS score of **0.82** for finished paths and **0.65** for unfinished paths.
+Computed on the last 50% of each path, the scores drop to **0.69** and **0.43** respectively.
+This goes well with our intuition that unfinished paths tend to occur when players go semantically further from the target articles than for finished paths.
+Even if they are not able to reach the target, they also tend to not get closer to it at every step.

 ### Link strategy